An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: The Brownian bridge as a physics-informed prior

 with corresponding eigenvalues

 Hence the covariance kernel has a nice tensor product structure

-Note this kernel is associated with the Brownian bridge in $d$-dimensions.
-For example, on $[0,1]$, the kernel is simply $k(x,x') = \min\{x,x'\} - xx'$, which is exactly the covariance kernel of the Brownian bridge process.
-Typical sample path behavior of the unit Brownian bridge in 1D can be seen in Figure~\ref{fig:browniansamples}.
+This kernel is associated with the Brownian bridge in $d$-dimensions.
+For example, on $[0,1]$, the kernel is simply the Green's function of eq.~(\ref{eqn:poisson}) $k(x,x') = \min\{x,x'\} - xx'$, which is exactly the covariance kernel of the Brownian bridge process.

-We now show that the physics-informed loss function emits a KRR objective with this kernel. \begin{proposition} The physics-informed loss function given by eq.~(\ref{eqn:pinnsloss}) is equivalent to shifted kernel ridge regression objective
+We now show that the physics-regularized inverse problem emits a KRR objective with this kernel. \begin{proposition} The physics-regularized inverse problem given by eq.~(\ref{eqn:pinnsloss}) is equivalent to the shifted kernel ridge regression objective

 with covariance kernel given by eq.~(\ref{eqn:browniankernel}). \end{proposition} \begin{proof} In both eq.~(\ref{eqn:pinnsloss}) and eq.~(\ref{eqn:propploss}), the data contribution term is exactly the same, so we only need to verify the energy functional is the correct RKHS-norm.
 An equivalent expression for the energy as given by eq.~(\ref{eqn:pinnsloss}) is the quadratic form $E(u) = \frac{1}{2}\langle u - Cq, L(u-Cq)\rangle$, which can be seen by completing the square.
 We have by integration by parts